-3) Are all patients 26 in these ICUs man managed 28 by one or more physicia certified in critical care medicine 29 ? --- --
+Are all patients26 in these ICUs managed or commanaged28 by one or more physicians who are certified in critical care medicine29?
+Yes, all are certified in critical care Yes, based on expanded definition of certified No --- ---

 4) Is one or more of these physicians ordinarily present 30 in each of these ICUs during daytime hours for at least 8 hours per day, 7 days per week , and do they provide clinical care exclusively 30 in one ICU during these hours?
-(More information on the use of telemedicine 33) Yes No 5) When these physicians are not present in these ICUs on-site or via telemedicine, do they return more than 95% of calls/pages from these units within five minutes, based on a quantified analysis 31 of notification device response time?
+(More information on the use of telemedicine 33) Yes No 5) When these physicians are not present in these ICUs on-site or via telemedicine, do they return more than 95% of calls/pages from these units within five minutes, Yes based on a quantified analysis 31 of notification device response time?
+No (This percentage may exclude low-urgency calls/pages, if the notification device system can designate low-urgency calls/pages or if the hospital has an alternative scientific method for documenting high- urgency calls/pages that are not returned within 5 minutes.)
+Not applicable, Intensivists are present 24/7 6) When these physicians are not present on-site in the ICU or not able to reach an ICU patient within 5 minutes, can they rely on a physician, physician assistant, nurse practitioner, or FCCS-certified nurse "effector " 32 who is in the hospital and able to reach these ICU patients within five minutes in more than 95% of the cases, based on a guantified analysis 31 of notification device response time?
 Yes No (This percentage may exclude low-urgency calls/pages, if the notification device system can designate low-urgency calls/pages or if the hospital has an alternative scientific method for documenting high-urgency calls/pages that are not returned within 5 minutes.)
-Not applicable, Intensivists are present 24/7 6) When these physicians are not present on-site in the ICU or not able to reach an ICU patient within 5 minutes, can they rely on a physician, physician assistant, nurse practitioner, or FCCS-certified nurse "effector" who is in the hospital and able to reach these ICU patients within five minutes in more than 95% of the cases, based on a quantified analysis of notification device response time?
-(This percentage may exclude low-urgency calls/pages, if the notification device system can designate low-urgency calls/pages or if the hospital has an alternative scientific method for documenting high-urgency calls/pages that are not returned within 5 minutes.)
-Yes No Not applicable, Intensivists are present 24/7
+Not applicable, Intensivists are present 24/7